 When the ten heard it, they were angry with the two brothers.
 But Jesus called them to him and said, "You know that the rulers of the Gentiles lord it over them, and their great ones are tyrants over them.
 It will not be so among you; but whoever wishes to be great among you must be our servant, and whoever wishes to be first among you must be your slave; just as the Son of Man came not to be served but to serve, and to give his life a ransom for many."

-Jesus asks James and John, "Can you drink the cup that I am going to drink?"
+Jesus asks his followers, "Can you drink the cup that I am going to drink?"
 He was asking them if they were prepared to share his cup, to throw in their lot with him, to follow where he leads, even though it may mean the cross.
 In the garden of Gethsemane Jesus prayed, "Father, if it is possible, let this cup pass from me."
 Yet, he went on to drink that cup to the full on the cross.
 At the last supper, he drank of the cup, and then gave the cup to his disciples, who also drank from it.
 Yet, a little later, they deserted him and fled.

 In spite of their expressed desire to drink from the Lord's cup, James and John would not follow where he would lead them.
 Later in this Mass we will be invited to drink from the Lord's cup, the cup of the Eucharist.
 In doing so, we are expressing our willingness to go where he leads and walk in his way.
 Jesus teaches that way of self-giving service of others, as against lording it over them.
 We pray that in talking the Lord's cup today, we would be faithful to what that action signifies — walking in the footsteps of the Son of Man who came not to be served but to serve.